-The Bachelor of Arts (BA) in Art with a concentration in Studio Art is a liberal arts oriented degree consisting of 120 hours, with major emphasis in one studio area, and a minor emphasis in a second studio area.
-The course of study is designed to offer students a broad cultural education and is ideal for students wishing to do a double major or to minor in another area.

-The degree requires twelve credit hours of selected media area coursework for a major emphasis and six hours of selected media area coursework for a minor emphasis.
-A three-credit-hour professional development capstone course required in the B.F.A. program is optional for BA students to take.
+The Bachelor of Arts (BA) in Art with a concentration in Studio Art is a liberal arts-oriented degree consisting of 120 hours.
+This course of study is designed to offer students a broad cultural education and is ideal for students wishing to do a double major or to minor in another area.
+This degree requires 35-36 hours of University Core Requirements, 51 Studio Art and Art History requirements, and 33 hours of additional courses beyond University Core requirements and Studio Art and Art History requirements.
+A three-credit-hour professional development capstone course required in the B.F.A. program which is optional for BA students (required for catalog 2017).
 In addition, a faculty supervised summary critique is required of each student in their studio area during their senior year.
 Studio areas include: Ceramics, Drawing, Painting, Photography, Printmaking and Sculpture.